Diff

 Chapter 3 showed the same abstract schema under eight names.
 This chapter defines the primitive: snapshot before, snapshot after, XOR.
 What flipped is figure; what held is ground.
 Diff is the contrast that abduction operates over.

 Where did the hypotheses come from?
-She compared two states: engine running, engine stalled.
-She noted what changed (alternator tapped) and what stayed the same (fuel, spark, coolant).
-The change pointed at the electrical subsystem.
+She compared two states: the car that started yesterday, the car that won't crank today.
+She noted what changed (dim lights, a single click, voltage sagging under load) and what stayed the same (fuel level, security light, the key turning freely).
+The changes pointed at the starting circuit.
 The hypotheses followed from the diff.

 Diff is computable.
 The mechanic performed it in her head.
 OBD-II performs it in silicon.
 Facebook Infer performs it on code.
 The representation changes; the operation stays the same.